Nightflyers (TV series)

-Nightflyers is an American horror science fiction television series on Syfy that premiered in the United States on December 2, 2018, and on Netflix, internationally on February 1, 2019.
+Nightflyers is an American horror science fiction television series that premiered on Syfy in the United States on December 2, 2018, and on Netflix, internationally on February 1, 2019.
 The series is based on the novella and series of short stories of the same name by George R. R. Martin.
 The first season consisted of ten episodes, which concluded on December 13, 2018.
 Syfy canceled the series in February 2019.

 Premise

-In 2093, a team of scientists embark on a journey into space aboard an advanced space ship called the Nightflyer; in order to make first contact with alien life-forms.
-When terrifyingly violent events begin to occur aboard, the team begins to question each other, but come to the realization that there must be something else on board the Nightflyer with them.
-It is up to the crew to save the ship themselves, to complete their mission.
+In 2093, a team of scientists embarked on a journey into space aboard an advanced ship called the Nightflyer.
+Their mission is to make first contact with alien life-forms.
+When terrifyingly violent events begin to occur aboard, the team begins to question each other but comes to the realization that there must be something else on board the Nightflyer with them.
+It is up to the crew to save the ship themselves and complete their mission.